Seven careers you can enter with any degree

 What you’ll do

-- Government representatives (such as Members of Parliament and Members of Congress) represent the political beliefs of those who live in their area and vote on new laws and policies.
+- government representative (like Members of Parliament and Members of Congress) who represents the political beliefs of those who live in their area and vote on new laws and policies.

-- Diplomats create, preserve, and repair their country’s relationships with other countries.
+- diplomat who creates, preserves, and repairs their country’s relationships with other countries.

-- Lobbyists create campaigns to influence policy and law.
+- lobbyist who creates campaigns to influence policy and law.

 What you’ll need